Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Well, they were alien. *Music* was alien in general; there was no equivalent in the Hegemony, it was a pursuit of senses that Igraens had left behind aeons ago.

 Most of it was formulaic.
 Interesting at first, but once the listener knew the formulas, the underlying logic of it, the pieces grew dull.
-One of his books explained the history of Human music, and he’d learned that the genres that least pleased him were so-called “pop” music---the fact that “pop” was short for “popular” baffled him.
+One of his books explained the history of Human music, and he’d learned that the genres that least pleased him were so-called “pop” music - the fact that “pop” was short for “popular” baffled him.

 Harmonies, though...He could truly enjoy harmonies.
 The intricate interplay of subtly differing frequencies, which his sensitive, inherited Gaoian ears could sort and classify with surprising precision.
 The Gaoians had preserved much of their true Deathworlder heritage, and their keen senses had in fact improved over time.